-The displayed page could be selected by using f3 for viewing as described below.
+The displayed page could be selected by using f3 for viewing with f4 as described below.

-f2 => Opens COPYPAD to data.
-On the status line, COPY is reverse video when active.
-(CTRL-L does much the same.)
+f2 => Opens COPYPAD to following data.
+(CTL-L does much the same.)

 If COPYPAD is clear, pressing f2 will prompt for an instruction to be broadcast to sender or just press CR for no message.
-If COPYPAD is not clear, you will be asked if you want to append to current data.
 All data, both send and receive will be recorded in the COPYPAD until you enter ^C to end.